How to Restore Repair Car Wheels

 Instructions

 As you can see from the pictures, our wheels had severe scratches, curb rashes, and even discoloration.
-The process is easy but does require patience and can take a few hours.
-All the hard work will be worth it when you are done and make your car wheels look new again.
+The process is easy but does require patience and can take a few hours to complete.
+All the hard work will be worth it when you’re done and your car’s wheels look new again.

 - Park your car on a level surface and set the parking brakes.
-Loosen the lug nuts before you jack up the car.
+Loosen the lug nuts before you jack up the vehicle.

 - Jack up the car.
 Place jack stands to support the car.
 Remove the first wheel from the car.
 Repeat the procedure for other wheels, or work with one rim at a time.